-The inDICES project will reach these objectives in a multidisciplinary partnership, which includes pan-European platforms that give access to digital culture content, research infrastructures in digital humanities and social science sector, creative industry representatives, research centers on IPR regulations and management, and leaders in business innovation and in methods for measuring the impact of digital culture on the economic, social and creative spheres.
+The inDICES project aims to reach these objectives in a multidisciplinary partnership, which includes pan-European platforms that give access to digital culture content, research infrastructures in the digital humanities and social sciences, creative industry representatives, research centers, and leaders in business innovation and in methods for measuring the impact of digital culture on the economic, social and creative spheres.

-As part of this multidisciplinary partnership, webLyzard brings a strong background in content collection and processing, metadata enrichment and visual analytics.
+As part of this multidisciplinary partnership, webLyzard brings a strong background in content processing, metadata enrichment and visual analytics.
 This background has been developed in past projects and includes system integration expertise from the InVID and ReTV Horizon 2020 Projects.
-InDICEs will also leverage past work on knowledge co-creation to support stakeholder engagement.
+InDICEs also leverages past work on knowledge co-creation to support stakeholder engagement.

 This project has received funding from the European Union’s Horizon Europe research and innovation program under grant agreement No 870792.
 Call: H2020-EU.3.6.
 Societal Challenges – Europe in a Changing World.